debiki/talkyard-prod-one/README.md

 <!--
 - Do not enable HTTP2, currently doesn't work with Nginx + the Lua module (apparently [this](https://github.com/openresty/lua-nginx-module/blob/52af63a5b949d6da2289e2de3fb839e2aba4cbfd/src/ngx_http_lua_headers.c#L116) error happens).
--->
+  Update 2021-03: Works fine w OpenResty, if avoiding  ngx.location.capture [63DRN3M75] -->
+- Edit `/opt/talkyard/conf/sites-enabled-manual/talkyard-servers.conf` and redirect
+  from HTTP to HTTPS.<br>
+  (If you for some reason want to run LetsEncrypt's Certbot yourself to generate a HTTPS cert, see [docs/setup-https.md](docs/setup-https.md), and have a look at the commented out `server {}` block at the bottom of `talkyard-servers.conf`.)
 - Sign up for a send-email-service — see the section just below.
 - Send an email to `hello at talkyard.io` so we get your address, and can inform you about security issues and major software